-(): The budget depends on the number of parameters and the number of objectives.
+(): (1) The budget depends on the number of parameters and the number of objectives.
+(2) This budget includes n_startup_trials if a sampler has n_startup_trials as one of its arguments.

 (): This time complexity assumes that the number of population size p and the number of parallelization are regular.
 This means that the number of parallelization should not exceed the number of population size p.